flyteorg/flyte/rsts/concepts/flyte_console.rst

 |

-A pop-up window gets displayed and it allows you to modify the version and inputs.
+On clicking the relaunch button, a pop-up window is displayed, allowing you to modify the version and inputs.

 Recover Execution
 -----------------

 Recovery mode allows you to recover an individual execution by copying all successful node executions and running from the failed nodes.
-A **Recover** button is available to recover an execution.
+A **Recover** button is available to recover a failed execution.

 |